singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 - How would this change if you also needed to support a mobile app?
 - How would you design the component  which assigns items to each category?
 - How would you design the recommended  budgets feature?
-- How would you. change this if the user could develop rules to categorize all transactions from a particular seller differently than the default?
+- How would you change this if the user could develop rules to categorize all transactions from a particular seller differently than the default?

 **9.8       Pastebin:** Design a system like Pastebin, where a user can enter a piece of text and get a randomly generated URL for public access.